seanpixel/Teenage-AGI/README.md

 # Teenage-AGI

 ## Objective
 Inspired by the several Auto-GPT related Projects (predominently BabyAGI) and the Paper ["Generative Agents: Interactive Simulacra of Human Behavior"](https://arxiv.org/abs/2304.03442), this python project uses OpenAI and Pinecone to Give memory to an AI agent and also allows it to "think" before making an action (outputting text).
+Also, just by shutting down the AI, it doesn't forget its memories since it lives on Pinecone and its memory_counter saves the index that its on.

 ## How it Works
 Here is what happens everytime the AI is queried by the user: